-Admission is based on undergraduate record (coursework, laboratory experience, and grades), letters of recommendation, and performance on the GRE test.
+Admission is based on undergraduate record (coursework, laboratory experience, and grades), letters of recommendation, resume and statement of purpose.
 Coursework in general genetics, molecular genetics and biochemistry are essential.
 Applicants whose native language is not English should plan to take the Test of English as a Foreign Language (TOEFL).
-To be eligible for an invitation to our annual recruiting weekend held in February, domestic applications must be submitted by December 2, 2017.
+To be eligible for an invitation to our annual recruiting weekend held in February, domestic applications must be submitted by December 1st.
 Early application is recommended.

 Curriculum and Graduation Timeline